Skip to main content

 The concert featured performances by the fourth- and fifth-grade choruses, bands and world drumming ensemble.
 Students demonstrated their growth and dedication through a variety of musical selections.

-At the concert, the fifth-grade chorus was recognized for their amazing accomplishment of earning a Gold rating at the New York State School Music Association (NYSSMA) Major Organization Festival.
-The achievement was met with enthusiastic applause from their families and community members.
+At the concert, the fifth-grade chorus was recognized for its amazing accomplishment of earning a Gold rating at the New York State School Music Association (NYSSMA) Major Organization Festival.
+The achievement was met with enthusiastic applause from families and community members.

-Audience members enjoyed another Golden Hill tradition of having a program designed by fifth graders in Nick Camia’s art class.
+Audience members enjoyed another Golden Hill tradition: a program designed by fifth graders in Nick Camia’s art class.

-“The project was one where the students learned about Pointillism and artist George Searut,” said Camia.
-“They picked a landscape of their choice from any season or location and painted using q-tips, overlapping colors to create new shades, tints and colors.”
+“The project was one where the students learned about Pointillism and artist George Seurat,” said Camia.
+“They picked a landscape of their choice from any season or location and painted using cotton swabs, overlapping colors to create new shades, tints and colors.”

 Fifth-grader Natalie Torres said she especially enjoyed the audience participation during the fifth-grade performance of "Give Us Hope," which encouraged attendees to clap along.